progdaif/incentives/README.md

 # Installation

+Copy the ./.env.example file to be ./.env and add your database credentials then
-You need to run ./defploy.sh to install the project
+You need to run ./deploy.sh to install the project make sure that ./deploy.sh has the right permissions

 # Documentation